SkinnyDevi/birbia-station-bot/README.md

 ### Music
 - Expand queue commands
 	* Jump to number in queue
-	* Queue paging
+	* Queue pagination
-	* Remove certain queue position
+	* Remove certain audio in X position of the queue

+- Ability to load and play playlists

+- [Now possible with v2.0.0]
+  * Implement Instagram downloaders
+  * Implement TikTok downloaders
+  * Implement Soundcloud downloaders
+  * Implement Spotify downloaders

 ## For Developers